gvanastasov/example-node-manual-tls/README.md

 4. Bob replies back with 'Hello.
 Lets agree on English.' to Alice.
 > server sends `SERVER_HELLO` message, and creates session.

+5. Bob introduces his birth certificate, to ensure Alice, that he is actually Bob for real.
+> server sends `CERTIFICATE` message, containing information about the server (its identity, domain name) and its public key.
+    5.1 Alice read the certificate and validates it - since we are using self-signed certificate (using servers private_key), there is no Certificate Authority (CA) involved.

+6. Bob creates a secret phrase, so can speak to Alice, without anyone understanding (eavesdropping) them.

 ## Notes